MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 ![Calculate surface distance](/images/tutorials/dataobjects/surfaces/DO7_03.png "Calculate surface distance")

 #### Annotations in 3D
 As a last step, we like to draw the calculated distances as annotations into the image.
 This is a little bit tricky as we need the module `SoView2DAnnotation` to create annotations in a 3D viewer.
 Add and connect the following modules as shown.
 What is done here?
 We use the module `SoView2D` to display a 2D image in the `SoExaminerViewer`, in addition to the WEMs we already see in the viewer.
 We do not see an additional image in the viewer, as we chose no proper input image to the module `SoView2D` using the module `ConstantImage` with value 0.
-Thus, we pretend having a 2D image, which we can annotate.
+Thus, we pretend to have a 2D image, which we can annotate.
 Now, we use the module `SoView2DAnnotation` to annotate the pretended-2D-image, displayed in the viewer of `SoExaminerViewer`.
 We already used the module `SoView2DAnnotation` in [Contour Example 4](tutorials/dataobjects/contours/contourexample4/).

 ![Annotation modules](/images/tutorials/dataobjects/surfaces/DO7_05.png "Annotation modules")